deviaze/seal/README.md

 local input = require("@std/io/input")
 ```

 If you're using VSCode and Luau Language Server, you should be able to see documentation, usage examples, and typedefs for each stdlib by hovering over their variable names in your editor.
-For convenience, all documentation is located in the `.typedefs` directory generated alongside your project.
+For convenience, in **Project** codebases, all documentation is located in the `.seal/typedefs` directory generated alongside your project.

 ### Common tasks